The Sensory Solutions Team

 Ashley Waguespack, MS, LOTR

 Ashley Waguespack, MS, LOTR, holds a B.S. degree in Occupational Therapy from LSU Health Sciences Center and a Master of Health Care Management (M.S.) degree from the University of New Orleans.
 Ashley has been in private practice in Thibodaux since the Fall of 2004 and has worked in private pediatric facilities in New Orleans, Baton Rouge, and Torrance, California.
-She was an owner of The Center for Pediatric Therapy until December 2012 when she transitioned from working in a large practice to working in a smaller, more intimate environment in order to better serve the unique needs of children and their families.
+In 2012, after owning a large pediatric practice, she transitioned to working in a smaller, more intimate environment in order to better serve the unique needs of children and their families.

 Annie Thibodaux, M.S., CCC-SLP